Finalists Announced in the Tourism Industry Association’s Canadian Tourism Awards

-OTTAWA, Nov.
-01, 2022 (GLOBE NEWSWIRE) -- The Tourism Industry Association of Canada (TIAC) is announcing the finalists of its annual Canadian Tourism Awards – the standard of excellence for businesses and organizations in tourism that recognizes success, leadership, and innovation in the industry.
+Ottawa, Ontario, Nov.
+01, 2022 (GLOBE NEWSWIRE) -- Nov.
+1, 2022, Ottawa ON – The Tourism Industry Association of Canada (TIAC) is announcing the finalists of its annual Canadian Tourism Awards – the standard of excellence for businesses and organizations in tourism that recognizes success, leadership, and innovation in the industry.

 “We are thrilled to be announcing the finalists of these Awards, which mean more to us this year than ever as the industry first hit and hardest hit by the pandemic,” says Beth Potter, President and CEO of TIAC.